-You will likely be applying to many different positions, and you need to keep track of the different details associated with each application.
-Plan how you will manage dates and details BEFORE you begin.
-It can be helpful to create an Excel spreadsheet or maintain a log or file so you can keep track of key information and deadlines.
+Keep track of each application.
+Try using a spreadsheet or maintain a log or file so you can keep track of key information and deadlines.

 A copy of all application materials submitted

-Notes about any conversations with members of the search committee
+Notes from conversations with members of your network

-- Rejection is inevitable, so be prepared.
-Try not to take it personally and seek out feedback that will help you improve your search.
+- Rejection is inevitable.
+Try not to take it personally and use the experience to help you improve your search.